wazuh/wazuh-documentation/source/development/rbac-database-integrity.rst

 RBAC database integrity
 =======================

-The integrity of the RBAC database is checked before determining if the database should be updated.
+The integrity of the RBAC database is checked when the API starts.
+The result of this check determines whether the database needs an update or not.
 The integrity check allows us the following:

 -  Upgrade to a Wazuh version when this version includes breaking changes in the RBAC database structure or new default resources.
 -  Restore the RBAC database with its default RBAC resources if it was manually deleted.
 This allows restoring the RBAC database to a fresh install state if needed.